GerHobbelt/owemdjee/README.md

 # Libraries in this collection (All of the above, listed in alphabetical order)

+- [annoy](../annoy): Annoy (Approximate Nearest Neighbors Oh Yeah) is a C++ library with Python bindings to search for points in space that are close to a given query point.
+It also creates large read-only file-based data structures that are mmapped into memory so that many processes may share the same data.
+Annoy is almost as fast as the fastest libraries, but there is actually another feature that really sets Annoy apart: it has the ability to use static files as indexes.
+In particular, this means you can share index across processes.
+Annoy also decouples creating indexes from loading them, so you can pass around indexes as files and map them into memory quickly.
+Another nice thing of Annoy is that it tries to minimize memory footprint so the indexes are quite small.
+Why is this useful?
+If you want to find nearest neighbors and you have many CPU's, you only need to build the index once.
+You can also pass around and distribute static files to use in production environment: any process will be able to load (`mmap`) the index into memory and will be able to do lookups immediately.
+We use it at Spotify for music recommendations.
+After running matrix factorization algorithms, every user/item can be represented as a vector in f-dimensional space.
+This library helps us search for similar users/items.
+We have many millions of tracks in a high-dimensional space, so memory usage is a prime concern.
 - [asynqro](./asynqro) -- Futures and thread pool for C++: Asynqro gives developers a rich monadic Future API (inspired by Future API in Scala language), a clean API, refined task scheduling logic and is not tied to any framework.
 - [BBHash](./BBHash)
 - [BCF-cuckoo-index](./BCF-cuckoo-index)